 The health & safety of our own body is #1.
 Daily weather conditions play a major role in our personal health.
 During these hot summer months it is extremely important to stay well hydrated!
 Sweating is the natural biological reaction to cool your core body temperature.
-However, the loss of water when you sweat also means your losing important electrolytes.
+However, the loss of water when you sweat also means you are losing important electrolytes.
 These electrolytes are forms of salt such as sodium, potassium and chloride, all important elements to keep your body functioning.
 As a result, it’s important to stay hydrated before symptoms of heat stroke take hold.
 You should be drinking about 1 cup of water every 20 minutes if you are outside in extreme heat.
 Sports drinks are not necessary for obtaining electrolytes.
-By eating regular meals and having a salty snack from time to time, you should be able to maintain all your electrolyte requirements.
+By eating regular meals and having a salty snack from time to time, you should be able to maintain all your daily requirements.

 Construction Trench Safety

-Trench work is among the most hazardous construction activities.
+Trench work is among the most hazardous of all construction activities.
 Conditions where trench excavation work must be performed vary from site to site, and from day to day.
 Grade A Construction makes it a priority to make each trench condition safe.

 A clean, clear construction site should be on the top of the list for any company.
 It will help reduce the likelihood of injuries or illnesses - as well as contribute to a number of other positive trends on the job.